Generative Compositional Augmentations for Scene Graph Prediction: Methods

 \subsection{Generative Compositional Augmentations}

 In a given dataset $\cal D$, such as Visual Genome~\cite{krishna2017visual}, the distribution of triplets is extremely long-tailed with a small fraction of dominating triplets (Fig.~\ref{fig:motivation}).
 To address the long-tail issue, we consider a GAN-based approach to augment $\cal D$ and artificially upsample rare compositions.
 Our model is based on the high-level idea of generating an additional set $\hat{\cal D} = \{ (\hat{I},\pgraph, \hat{B}) \}^{\hat{N}}$.
-A typical scene graph to image generation pipeline is~\cite{johnson2018image} $\pgraph \rightarrow \hat{B} \rightarrow \hat{I} $.
+A typical scene-graph-to-image generation pipeline is~\cite{johnson2018image} $\pgraph \rightarrow \hat{B} \rightarrow \hat{I} $.
 We describe our model accordingly by beginning with constructing $\pgraph$ and $\hat{B}$ (\S~\ref{sec:perturb}) followed by the generation of $\hat{I}$ (in our case, features) (\S~\ref{sec:generation}).
-The overall generative pipeline is presented in Figure~\ref{fig:overview}.
+See Figure~\ref{fig:overview} for the overall pipeline.